Home » Paying For School » New York Veterans Benefits

 New York State Veteran Education Benefits

-In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.
+In addition to federal programs such as the GI Bill, there are also veterans’ benefits programs provided by the State of New York.

 Veterans Tuition Awards

-• Persian Gulf Veterans who served in the Persian Gulf on or after August 2, 1990.
+• Persian Gulf Veterans who served there on or after August 2, 1990.

-• Afghanistan Veterans who served in Afghanistan during hostilities on or after September 11, 2001.
+• Afghanistan Veterans who served there “during hostilities on or after September 11, 2001.”

 New York State Veteran Housing Benefits